googleinterns/spacetime-sim-2020/README.md

 FLOW (https://flow-project.github.io/)  was developed by the Mobile Sensing Laboratory at the University of California, Berkeley with the goal of providing structured and scalable RL optimization tools in traffic management for autonomous vehicles and traffic lights. \
 SUMO (https://sumo.dlr.de/docs/index.html) is an open source, highly portable, microscopic and continuous traffic simulation package designed to handle large networks.

-# Baselines Implemented
+# Benchmarks Implemented
-In the project, we are implement two Traffic Light Optimization Baselines:
+In the project, we are implement two Traffic Light Optimization Baenchmarks:
 - PressLight: Learning Max Pressure Control to Coordinate Traffic Signals in Arterial Network
     - https://dl.acm.org/doi/10.1145/3292500.3330949
     - https://github.com/wingsweihua/presslight